microsoft/grover-blocks/aes/INSTALL.md

 The following should work the same on Windows and Linux, with the minor differences noted below.

-- get the dotnet core sdk from https://www.microsoft.com/net/download
+- get the dotnet core sdk version 2.1 from https://www.microsoft.com/net/download
 - install it following the appropriate OS' instructions
 - install python 3 (with pip)
 - run the following commands in cmd/shell